Vengadesan017/Udemy-PostgreSQL-1/View.md

     drop materialized view mv_jobs_quick

-    drop materialized view concurrently mv_jobs_quick -- creat temporary updated version of mv, compare two version then perform
+    drop materialized view concurrently mv_jobs_quick -- create temporary updated version of mv, compare two version then perform  - without locking it

-    - no insert,update,delete to view mv_jobs_quick only to table
+    - can not refrest the concurrently materialized view
+    - to refresh create a unique index on mv then refresh the materialized view

-    to check updated or not
-    select relispopulated from pg_class where relname = 'mv_jobs_quick2'
+    - because the concurrently opion is taht must unique index od materialized view to check updated or not select relispopulated from pg_class where relname = 'mv_jobs_quick2'

+    -- list the materialized view
+    select old::regcall::text
+    from  pg_class
+    where relkind = 'm'
     ```